 Hadoop 2 (one Hadoop 2 cluster is configured by default in all cases).

 Hadoop 2 clusters run a version of Hadoop API compatible with Apache Hadoop 2.6.
-Hadoop 2 clusters use Apache YARN cluster manager and are tuned for running MapReduce and other applications as with Hadoop 1.
+Hadoop 2 clusters use Apache YARN cluster manager and are tuned for running MapReduce and other applications.

 Presto (one Presto cluster is configured by default on Cloud platforms that support Presto; see QDS Components: Supported Versions and Cloud Platforms).